spacetelescope/jwst/docs/jwst/background_subtraction/arguments.rst

 ``--wfss_mask``
   Only applies to Wide Field Slitless Spectroscopy (WFSS) exposures.
   Provides a custom user mask to use for background scaling, overriding the source-catalog-derived mask.
-The argument should point to a FITS or ASDF file containing a 2D boolean array in its ``mask`` attribute.
+The argument should point to a FITS or ASDF file openable as `~stdatamodels.jwst.datamodels.ImageModel` containing a 2D boolean array in its ``.mask`` attribute.
   The ``.data`` attribute is not used.
   Defaults to ``None``.